 "There is nothing wrong with any of these types of relationships, yet no room is given to breathe to let the story play out as it is before one extreme or the other kicks in."

 A large reason for this is the default setting of choosing one side or the other, that comes from our real-world social context.
 We live in a society where things have to be black or white.
 We don't allow room for spectrum or middle ground for fear of compromising.
 This absolute creates that zone of uncomfortable awkwardness when seeing something that does exist in that spectrum.
 A similar problem exists with the perception of male-female relationships and that there must always exist some sexual/romantic tension between two opposite gender characters who are close.
 Even something as small as how a touch is done can seem unusual.
-A quick hug or fest bump can be interpreted as too insecure or reserved, while a soft placement of a hand on top of another or on the arm or shoulder can be taken as gay gesture.
+A quick hug or fist bump can be interpreted as too insecure or reserved, while a soft placement of a hand on top of another or on the arm or shoulder can be taken as gay gesture.

 There is nothing wrong with any of these types of relationships, yet no room is given to breathe to let the story play out as it is before one extreme or the other kicks in.

 Strong male figures are fine and I do not endorse any view that wants to completely eliminate that image from the media.
 However men also need to be seen being able to express the other sides of the human dynamic as well because that is reality.
 We feel other feelings besides authoritative and aggressive tendencies.
-There is already evidence that higher suicide rates among men than women, and that men who hold back their feelings and vulnerabilities suffer from higher stress and health issues.
+There is already evidence of higher suicide rates among men than women, and that men who hold back their feelings and vulnerabilities suffer from higher stress and health issues.
 That’s neither SJW propaganda or feminizing the gender as a whole.

 I am not saying that Voltron’s portrayal of this middle ground was revolutionary in anyway, but rather is equally as important as if it had been a same sex relationship.
 There has to be room for a middle ground for men to express love that doesn't exist in extremes of an combat or a romantic framework.
 To do otherwise and continue this black and white contexts is merely exchange one box for another.